EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 Given a categorical target variable with \(k\\) classes  (0, 1, ..., *k*-1, *k*).
 Let the proportion of each class at leaf node \\(m\\) be \\(p_{m, k}\\).

 <h3>Gini index</h3>
+The Gini index is used by the CART algorithm.

 $$\begin{aligned}
 H(S_{m}) &=\sum_{k} p_{m,k}(1-p_{m,k}) \\